Misamis Occidental: Demographics

 The population of Misamis Occidental in the 2024 census was 621,993 people, with a density of sigfig 621,993/2,055.22.

 The dense population along the coast consists mainly of ethnic Cebuanos.
 Thus, Cebuano is the lingua franca of the province.
 Most of the native Subanens live in the interior uplands.
 Other inhabitants not native to the province include Maranaos, Maguindanaons, Tausugs, Ilocanos, Kapampangans, Bicolanos, Tagalogs, Pangasinans, Hiligaynons, and Warays.
 They are minority residents of the province who speak their respective native languages to varying degrees in addition to Cebuano.

 Religion

 Catholicism

 As of 2013, Roman Catholicism remains the predominant faith of the people of Misamis Occidental having 70 percent affiliation while the second most members are with the Iglesia Filipina Independiente or Aglipayan Church with 20%.

 Others

-Several Protestant Churches as well as Islam are the minorities present in the province.
+Protestantism as well as Islam are the minorities present in the province.

 Economy

 The province economy depends firstly on fishing, secondly on coconuts, and thirdly on rice.
 The province has 169 km of coastline fronting the rich fishing grounds of Panguil and Iligan bays.
 It also has the biggest area of brackish water fishponds in the region.
 Tangub City is a fishing port in Panguil Bay famous for seafood.
 Coconut is the chief crop.
 This is processed into oil, desiccated coconut, and coir, most of which are shipped to Cebu.
 Coconut processing is the main industry in Oroquieta City.
 Other crops grown in the province are rice, corn, abaca, coffee, cacao, and rubber.